Bread05/Epicgamergaminggamergame/README.md

 so i've got all the script written for switching the weapons with the "1" and "2"

 https://bread05.github.io/ hahahaha i got the website to work i made it with javascript and css and a little html the tool that helped me is called reactjs it helps with uploading it to website hosters like github and hostinger maybe ill buy a domain for a few years

+Ahh the website looks great!!
+Awesome stuff!
+I'm working on my java mid-term now , ill send you some of the code if any of it is cool!